-Given the economic impact of Covid, a significant number of fees and charges across various functions have been frozen for 2021/22 and these largely assume similar demand levels to 2020/21.
+Given the economic impact of Covid, a significant number of fees and charges across various functions largely assume similar demand levels to 2021/22.

 Risk assessment: MEDIUM RISK

 6. Insurance

 The Council's insurance cover is generally provided through external insurers with varying excess levels, depending upon the nature of any claim.
 The current insurance policies were retendered and new contracts entered into from April 2017 for a period of up to seven years.